 The same infographics in Arabic, Bengali, Dari, Hindi, Pashto, Somali, Turkish and Urdu can be viewed here

-A timeline of the Coronial Inquiry to-date can be viewed here.
+A timeline of the Coronial Inquiry can be viewed here.

 The Christchurch Masjidain Attack Coronial Inquiry

-The Coronial Inquiry into the Christchurch Masjidain Attacks is the largest Coronial Investigation New Zealand has seen and is nationally and internationally significant.
+The Coronial Inquiry into the Christchurch Masjidain Attack is the largest coronial investigation New Zealand has seen and is nationally and internationally significant.

 In New Zealand, a Coronial Inquiry is a collaborative process to establish the truth of what occurred, with a view to making findings and recommendations to prevent deaths in similar circumstances in the future.
 It cannot impose penalties or award compensation.